Working in Healthcare: NHS DBS Checks – Quick 2 Minute Read

 Working in Healthcare: NHS DBS Checks

-At times, the NHS can seem like a mess of contractors and subcontractors.
 Before we can look at what type of NHS DBS check you need, we have to find out who should be providing it!

 There are 3 levels of DBS checks – Basic, Standard, and Enhanced.
 Each level of check is more detailed than the last, but can only be requested when you are actually entitled to it.
 For example, if you are only entitled to get a Basic DBS check, you cannot get a Standard or Enhanced.